The Bane of Existence

 Remember that license plate of his – IS 5416:

 Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy.

-Everything has to be ‘destroyed’ in order for full repair to occur.
-Through the One.
+Everything has to be ‘destroyed’ in order for the full and final repair to occur.
 Though we’re not at that point yet.
 The “Matrix Prophecy” has more than one stage.

 Continuing along with the kabbalistic framework and timeline of the trilogy, the fourth Matrix movie should involve two types of transformation: